HubSpot is an all-in-one cloud CRM, sales, and marketing platform.

 Query: Skyvia Query supports HubSpot.

-To connect to HubSpot using OAuth authentication, you need to perform the following steps:
+While creating a connection, you need to perform the following steps:

-Click Log In with HubSpot.
+Click Sign In with HubSpot.

 In the opened window, enter your HubSpot credentials and click Log in.